benchristel/mdsite/README.md

 - `{{up}}` creates a link that goes one level up in the hierarchy.
 If used on a "leaf" page, it goes to the sibling `./index.html` file; if used on an index page, it goes to `../index.html`.
 - `{{home}}` links to the root `/index.html` file.

+You can use most of these macros anywhere—in your template file, or in HTML or markdown content.
+The exception to this is `{{content}}`, which should only be used in the template file.

 All of the generated links are relative, making it safe to deploy your site to a subdirectory of your domain.